Malabarba/smart-mode-line/README.md

 Installation
 ===
+**smart-mode-line** is available on Melpa, and that's the recommended way of installing it.
+If you do that, you can simply activate it with:

+    (setq sml/theme 'dark)
+    (sml/setup)

-Make sure *"smart-mode-line.el"* is in your load path, then place this code in your .emacs file:
+To install it manually, you need **emacs-version >= 24.3.**.
+First make sure you install [dash.el](https://github.com/magnars/dash.el) (which is a dependency), then make sure *"smart-mode-line.el"* is in your load path, and finally place this code in your `.emacs` file:

     (setq sml/theme 'dark)
     (require 'smart-mode-line)